cocoa-xu/otp-build/README.md

           mix local.hex --force
           mix local.rebar --force

-      # and we're almost ready for using precompiled Erlang/OTP now
+      # And we're almost ready for using precompiled Erlang/OTP now
       # we just have to set the PATH and ERL_ROOTDIR env var
       - name: Use precompiled Erlang
         run: |